Skip to main content

 Step-by-Step Solution

-1. Launch Excel (2021 or newer works best).
-Hit File → New.
+1. Open Excel (version 2021 or later works best).
+Head to File → New.

-4. Drop in your figures:
+4. Plug in your numbers:

-6. Export to PDF: File → Save As → choose PDF from the dropdown, pick where you want it, and click Save.
+6. Save as PDF: Go to File → Save As.
+In the dropdown, pick PDF (*.pdf).
+Choose where to save it, name the file (like "Q2_2026_Balance_Sheet.pdf"), and click Save.

 If This Didn’t Work